cacic-fct/cacic-fct.github.io/docs/Centro Acadêmico/Para diretores/Início do mandato.md

 1. Regularize a situação discente no conselho de curso.

+   - Use o modelo `d.a.-indicacao--1-10` com alterações no campo "de" e "para".

 1. Converse com o Centro Acadêmico do curso de Matemática para a regularização da situação discente no conselho do departamento.

 ## Princípios do CACiC